bytecodealliance/wasm-score/README.md

 - Improving stability and user experience
 - Adding benchmarks to the AI, Regex, and App suites
 - Adding more benchmarks
-- Complete the SIMD test
+- Complete the "simdscore" test
 - Publish a list of planned milestone with corresponding releases

 ## Usage